Q. Can my child work non-union if we do Financial Core?

 Q. How common is Fi-core?

-Several celebrities have declared financial core including Jon Voight and Erik Estrada, along with many newscasters who are Fi-core AFTRA members.
+Several celebrities have declared financial core including Jon Voight and Erik Estrada, along with many newscasters who were Fi-core AFTRA members.
 Barry Williams (Brady Bunch) is Fi-core in AEA.
 Contrary to popular belief, Charleton Heston was NOT financial core in SAG, although he could have been that status in another union.
 Celebrities are in a unique bunch though—they don’t need the union and are able to negotiate their salaries at their regular rate, even for non-union jobs.
 Still, most of them recall their early days in the business and remember how the guild benefited them so they remain loyal despite not needing the benefits of the union.

 Q. Why is Fi-core such well-kept secret?